marcus-jw/Multi-Objective-Reinforcement-Learning-from-AI-Feedback/README.md

 # Multi-Objective Reinforcement Learning from AI Feedback (WIP)
 This repository implements Multi-Objective Reinforcement Learning from AI Feedback (MORLAIF).
-Instead of training the target model with a single preference model representing "all human preferences", the idea is to break this down into many simpler principles such as "toxicity", "truthfulness" and "sycophancy".
+Instead of training the target model with a single preference model representing "all human preferences", the idea is to break this down into many simpler principles such as "toxicity", "factuality" and "sycophancy".
 This is essentially a form of task decomposition on the preference modeling stage of a RLAIF or RLHF system.
-It seems likely that this will improve alignment performance, reduce Goodharting and improve interpretability.
-So far, the results have been very good for smaller models but the improvement is more limited for larger ones.
+It improves alignment performance, interpretability and allows fine-grained control over the model's behavior without retraining preference models.
+The results show that MORLAIF outperforms standard single-objective RLAIF baselines, and that it can be used to align larger language models using smaller preference models.
 ## Table of Contents
 - [Replication](#replication)
 - [Methodology](#methodology)